-Second Report on protection of the environment in relation to armed conflicts of 2019 (A/CN.4/728) by Special Rapporteur Marja Lehto
+Second report on protection of the environment in relation to armed conflicts of 2019 (A/CN.4/728) by Special Rapporteur Marja Lehto

-The present report considers certain questions of the protection of the environment in non-international armed conflicts, with a focus on how the international rules and practices concerning natural resources may enhance the protection of the environment during and after such conflicts.
-It should be underlined here that the two questions considered-illegal exploitation of natural resources and unintended environmental effects of human displacement - are not exclusive to non-international armed conflicts.
+The report considers certain questions about the protection of the environment in non-international armed conflicts, with a focus on how the international rules and practices concerning natural resources may enhance the protection of the environment during and after such conflicts.
+It should be underlined that the two issues considered - illegal exploitation of natural resources and unintended environmental effects of human displacement - are not exclusive to non-international armed conflicts.
 Nor do they provide a basis for a comprehensive consideration of environmental issues relating to non-international conflicts.
 At the same time, they are representative of problems that have been prevalent in current non-international armed conflicts and have caused severe stress to the environment.
-The present report will lay the basis for finalizing work on the topic by the International Law Commission, so that a complete set of draft principles together with the accompanying commentaries could be adopted.

-The Sustaining Peace Approach and twin resolutions on the review of the UN Peacebuilding Architecture of 2018 (GA resolution 70/262 and SC resolution 2282 (2016))
+The Sustaining Peace Approach and twin resolutions on the review of the UN Peace-building Architecture of 2018 (GA resolution 70/262 and SC resolution 2282 (2016))

-The concept of 'Sustaining Peace' has emerged as a new and comprehensive approach to preventing the outbreak, continuation and recurrence of conflict.
+The concept of 'sustaining peace' has emerged as a new and comprehensive approach to preventing the outbreak, continuation and recurrence of conflict.
 It marks a clear break from the past where efforts to build peace were perceived to be mainly restricted to post-conflict contexts.
-The concept, framed by the twin sustaining peace resolutions and the United Nations (UN) Secretary General Report on peacebuilding and sustaining peace, recognises that a comprehensive approach is required across the peace continuum, from conflict prevention, through peace-making, peacekeeping and longer-term development.
-It therefore necessitates an 'integrated and coherent approach among relevant political, security and developmental actors, within and outside of the United Nations system.
+The concept, framed by the twin sustaining peace resolutions and the UN Secretary-General's report on peacebuilding and sustaining peace, recognizes that a comprehensive approach is required across the peace continuum, from conflict prevention, through peacemaking, peacekeeping and longer-term development.
+It therefore necessitates an integrated and coherent approach among relevant political, security and developmental actors, within and outside of the United Nations system.

-SG Action for Peacekeeping (A4P) initiative and Declaration of Shared Commitments (2018)
+Secretary-General's Action for Peacekeeping initiative and Declaration of Shared Commitments (2018)

-Through his Action for Peacekeeping (A4P) initiative, the Secretary-General called on Member States, the Security Council, host countries, troop- and police- contributing countries, regional partners and financial contributors to renew our collective engagement with UN peacekeeping and mutually commit to reach for excellence.
+Through his Action for Peacekeeping initiative, the Secretary-General called on Member States, the Security Council, host countries, troop- and police-contributing countries, regional partners and financial contributors to renew their collective engagement with UN peacekeeping and mutually commit to reach for excellence.
 The Declaration commitments focus on a set of key priorities that build on both new commitments and existing workstreams.
-Implementation goals are centered on eight priority commitment areas:
+Implementation goals are centred on eight priority commitment areas:

+- Politics:

-- politics - women, peace and security
+- Women, peace and security;

-- protection
+- Protection;

-- safety and security
+- Safety and security;

-- performance and accountability
+- Performance and accountability;

-- peacebuilding and sustaining peace
+- Peacebuilding and sustaining peace;

-- partnerships
+- Partnerships; and

-- conduct of peacekeepers and peacekeeping operations
+- Conduct of peacekeepers and peacekeeping operations.

-2030 Agenda for Sustainable Development and the Sustainable Development Goals (SDGs)
+2030 Agenda for Sustainable Development and the Sustainable Development Goals

-The SDGs include elements that pertain to DDR, gender and natural resources.
+The Sustainable Development Goals include elements that pertain to DDR, gender and natural resources.
 A comprehensive approach to achieving them requires humanitarian and development practitioners, including those working in DDR processes, to take into account each of these goals when planning and designing interventions.

-Report of the Secretary-General on "Women's participation in peacebuilding" of 7 September 2010 (A/65/354 - S/2010/466)
+Report of the Secretary-General on women's participation in peacebuilding (A/65/354-S/2010/466)

-The report calls on all peacebuilding actors to "ensure gender-responsive economic recovery" through "the promotion of women as 'front-line' service-delivery agents," including in the areas of "agricultural extension and natural resource management."
+The report calls on all peacebuilding actors to "ensure gender-responsive economic recovery" through "the promotion of women as 'front-line' service-delivery agents", including in the areas of "agricultural extension and natural resource management".

-Third Report of the Secretary-General on "Disarmament, demobilization and reintegration" of 21 March 2011 (A/65/741)
+Report of the Secretary-General on disarmament, demobilization and reintegration (A/65/741)

-The 2011 Report of the Secretary-General on DDR identifies trafficking in natural resources as a "key regional issue affecting the reintegration of ex-combatants," and specifically refers to natural resource management as an emerging issue that can contribute to the sustainability of reintegration programmes if properly addressed.
+The 2011 report of the Secretary-General on DDR identifies trafficking in natural resources as a "key regional issue affecting the reintegration of ex-combatants" and specifically refers to natural resource management as an emerging issue that can contribute to the sustainability of reintegration programmes if properly addressed.

-Resolution adopted by the General Assembly on "Observance of environmental norms in the drafting and implementation of agreements on disarmament and arms control" of 13 January 2011 (A/RES/65/53)
+General Assembly resolution on observance of environmental norms in the drafting and implementation of agreements on disarmament and arms control (A/RES/65/53)